alphagov/government-service-design-manual/service-manual/user-centered-design/how-users-read.md

 In tools and transactions you need to give people context.
 By giving them information they're expecting, you help them get through it faster.

 ## Learning disabilities

-This is a huge subject, with many different nuances.
-But 1 thing we can do is remember that people with some learning disabilities read letter for letter.
+We should remember that people with some learning disabilities read letter for letter.
 They don’t bounce around like other users.

 They also can’t retain the comprehension of the sentence as a whole if it's too long.

 People with moderate learning disabilities can retain comprehension of 5 to 8 words.
-Now, we can’t go that far but if we concentrate on common words, we can get to the standard retention figure of around 25 words.
+If we concentrate on common words we can get to the standard retention figure of around 25 words.

-Quite frankly, we all get a bit lost if you have a 72-word sentence.
-Again, why would we make it hard, when it can be so easy and we don’t lose the usability?

 ## Why we do this
 Our audience is potentially anyone living in the UK.
 We need to be able to communicate in a way that most users understand.

 Government can’t afford to be elitist and use language only those with a very good education can understand.
 We need to open up our information and services to everyone.
 That means using common words and working with natural reading behaviour.

 ## Further reading
 Nielsen: For more detail on why [20-28% of text is read](http://www.useit.com/alertbox/percent-text-read.html).